carlosedp/cluster-monitoring/Readme.md

 Now you can open the applications:

+To list the created ingresses, run `k3s kubectl get ingress --all-namespaces`.

 * Grafana on [https://grafana.[your_node_ip].nip.io](https://grafana.[your_node_ip].nip.io),
 * Prometheus on [https://prometheus.[your_node_ip].nip.io](https://prometheus.[your_node_ip].nip.io)
 * Alertmanager on [https://alertmanager.[your_node_ip].nip.io](https://alertmanager.[your_node_ip].nip.io)

-There are some dashboards that shows no values due to some cadvisor metrics not having the complete metadata.
+There are some dashboards that shows no values due to some cadvisor metrics not having the complete metadata if K3s is started with default script or no `--docker` arg.
 Check the open issues for more information.

 ## Updating the ingress suffixes